Google

 Frequently Asked Questions

-How does this S$6.2M price compare to recent price-per-square-foot transactions in Sembawang?
+How does the price per square foot compare to recent terrace sales in Sembawang?

-How does proximity to the nearest MRT station influence demand and capital appreciation for this property?
+How much impact does proximity to Canberra MRT have on property demand and capital appreciation?

-Which buyer profiles are best suited to this property?
+Which buyer profiles are best suited to this development—first-timers, upgraders, HNW, or investors?

-Which unit stack or floor configuration offers the best value for this property?
+Which unit stack or floor levels offer the best value relative to layout and view characteristics?